Coral Springs sued by WhistleBlower for PD failing to administer DUI test to city commissioner now running for Florida State House Seat.

-One of the Coral Springs Police Department Officers, Stephen Wetherington, has sued the City of Coral Springs under the Florida Whistle Blowers Act claiming that department officials conspired to hush the incident up, given that the suspect was a Vice Mayor and City commissioner of Coral Springs.
+This all came to light when one of the Coral Springs Police Department Officers, Stephen Wetherington, sued the City of Coral Springs under the Florida Whistle Blowers Act claiming that department officials conspired to hush the incident up, given that the individual involved was the Vice Mayor and City commissioner of Coral Springs.

 Here are the details:

-According to court records of case # CACE-18-01577 ( click here for a full copy ) on Sept 14, 2017 Officer Wetherington off duty at the time overheard a radio call about an unconscious driver behind the wheel of a car nearby.
+According to The court record initial filing of case # CACE-18-01577 ( click here for a full copy ) on Sept 14, 2017 Officer Wetherington off duty at the time overheard a radio call about an unconscious driver behind the wheel of a car nearby.
 Wetherington contacted one of the officers on the scene and found out that the unconscious person was in fact Vice Mayor and City Commissioner Dan Daley.
 Apparently when Officer Wetherington arrived other officers had already dealt with the incident, by not arresting the Commissioner and simply towing his car from the scene.
 While learning this Officer Wetherington put his finger to his lips and made a ‘sushing’ sound indicating that the officers on the scene were covering this incident up, and as he put having ‘ No Balls”. ( the City of Coral Springs unrefuted this ).
 A copy of the memorandum which is part of the court record describes the incident as told by Officer Wetherington is below :

 At that time, and stated in the court records, Officer Wetherington was a five year Coral Springs officer and Officer of the Year ( click here for Coral Springs Police Website with Officer of The Year) He is only one of six police officers in Broward County at the time of the incident, that is certified as Drug Recognition Experts and specializes in DUI investigations and was one of the reasons why he swung by to the scene when he heard the call.